zhibailin/MasteringEnglish/11-Pick_Partners.md

 And smart is not a [[pejorative]].
 __It’s not meant to say__ someone is smart, someone else is stupid.
 __But it’s more that__ everyone is smart at different things.
 So, depending on what you want to do well, you have to find someone who is smart at that thing.

+And then energy, a lot of times people __are [[unmotivated]] for a specific thing__, but they’re motivated for other things.
+So, for example, someone might be really unmotivated to go to a job, and sit in an office.
+But they might be really motivated to go paint, right?